Campbell-Muscle-Lab/GelBox/app/website/pages/tutorial/load_analysis/load_analysis.md

     - ...
     - ...

 After a few seconds, you should see a program window.
 This is the main GelBox program.
-(Clicking on any of the images on this page will open a larger version in a new browswer window.)
+(Clicking on any of the images on this page will open a larger version in a new browser window.)

 <a href="media/startup_window.png" target="_blank">![Startup window](media/startup_window.png)</a>

 Click the File button on the toolbar.
-File button opens a dropdown menu, which is highlighted in red rectangle in the image below. click the Load Analysis button.
+The file button opens a dropdown menu, which is highlighted in a red rectangle in the image below. click the Load Analysis button.

 <a href="media/load_file_button.png" target="_blank">![Load file button](media/load_file_button.png)</a>

 This button brings up a Windows File Open Dialog.
-Locaten and load the GelBox analysis file.
-To how to save a GelBox 3 analysis please follow the [start new analysis tutorial](../start_new_analysis/start_new_analysis.html).
+Locate and load the GelBox analysis file.
+To learn how to save a GelBox 3 analysis, please follow the [start new analysis tutorial](../start_new_analysis/start_new_analysis.html).

 <a href="media/load_analysis.png" target="_blank">![Load analysis](media/load_analysis.PNG)</a>

-After few seconds, the analysis is loaded to the interface.
+After a few seconds, the analysis is loaded to the interface.
 All the operations described in [start new analysis tutorial](../start_new_analysis/start_new_analysis.html) are available upon loading.

 <a href="media/loaded_analysis.png" target="_blank">![Loaded analysis](media/loaded_analysis.png)</a>